Modern metal roofs are quickly gaining popularity thanks to their many benefits, including:

 Since metal roofing is becoming more and more popular, more roofing crews are familiar with the required installation techniques.
 However, it’s still important to find a roofing company that regularly offers metal roofing so that you can feel confident in the installation.
 It’s much more of a risk to take a chance on a company that doesn’t frequently install metal roofs.

 Even though 1-3 days is the average installation timeline for metal roofs, there are many factors that could increase (or decrease!) that time.
 Some of the main considerations are:

 1) Size of Roof

-The average home size in the United States is roughly 2,000 sq. ft., so that’s what average roof installation times are based on.
+According to Rocketmortgage.com the average home size in the United States is roughly 2,300 sq. ft., so that’s what average roof installation times are based on.
 However, if you’re interested in getting your 19,000 sq. ft. commercial building outfitted with a metal roof, you can anticipate that job to take a week or two.

 On the contrary, if you want a metal roof for your garage or for your 900 sq. ft. home, the installation will almost certainly get completed in one day.
 (Unless, of course, you run into bad luck with some of the factors outlined below.)

 The more simple and flat your roof is, the quicker installation will be.
 However, if your roof pitch is on the steeper end or if it has many intricate valleys, you can expect installation to take a bit longer.

 This is because it takes more precision and technique to ensure the metal is cut to the correct size for the valleys in your roof.
 Plus, a steep roof requires more safety protocols to ensure the roofing crew remains safe.
 It’s much better to have a metal roof installed slowly and safely than fast and dangerous.